heilaaks/snippy/README.rst

 The tool is used by the author in Linux environment.
 There is an edit functionality with editor that always assumes vi editor.
 This limitation can be circumvented by using text based templates to import content or command line options in case of snippets.

+The workflow section below contains the basic use cases.
+Please see more detailed documentation from `Read the Docs`_.

 Workflows
 =========